The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

 The biologically inspired digital neocortex

-- Techniques being used are neural networks, vector quantization (for sparse coding), HHMM (hierarchical hidden markov models) and evolutionary (genetic) algorithms.
+- Techniques being used are neural networks, vector quantization (for sparse coding), HHMM (hierarchical hidden Markov models), and evolutionary genetic algorithms.

-The mind as computer
+The mind as a computer

 Thought experiments on the mind